 Let’s be clear from the outset, Oracle software audits are not random.
 Oracle is not going to waste their resources on efforts that will yield little to no results.
-Oracle focuses where they know there is opportunity.
-Oracle’s Licensing Management Services (“LMS”) will tell you otherwise, but there are a number of triggers that will get you in their audit crosshairs.
+They focus on where they know there is opportunity.
+Oracle Licensing Management Services (LMS) will tell you otherwise, but there are a number of triggers that will get you in their audit crosshairs.

-Organizations concerned about potentially being selected for an audit often share the same feelings, fear and anxiety of the unknown.
-Now, based upon our research and experience working with Oracle customers, we have taken a step to shed some light on the unknown by compiling a self-assessment questionnaire to gauge the likelihood of your organization being audited.
+Organizations concerned about potentially being selected for an audit often share the same feelings: fear, and anxiety of the unknown.
+Based upon our research and experience working with Oracle customers, we have taken a step to shed some light on the unknown by compiling a complimentary self-assessment questionnaire to gauge the likelihood of your organization being audited.

 1. Have you received an Oracle license review notification letter?

-- Be concerned if the answer is “Yes”.
-Generally speaking, there is no difference between an Oracle license review and a license audit, except for the veil of assistance proffered by Oracle.
+Be concerned if the answer is “Yes”.
+Generally speaking, there is no difference between an Oracle license review and an Oracle license audit, except for the veil of assistance proffered by Oracle.
 An Oracle license review simply sounds friendlier and requires collaboration from the end-user.
 But make no mistake about it, you are being audited.

 2. Have you conducted a hardware environment refresh within the past 24 months?